Updated in July 2020

 Blockchains are just like their name refers: blocks of chains.
 These blocks store information, such as transactions, their date, time, and who was participating in a deal, etc. It is a term widely known by bitcoin and other cryptocurrency users, as it’s used as part of their transaction process.
 In simple terms, this is a chain of information.
 Wide ranges of companies are using blockchain applications now, as they do not have to rely on third parties to validate transactions.

-We do not know to what extent these tech applications will be implemented over the coming years, but what we do know for sure is that they will revolutionise the tech spectrum.
+We do not know to what extent these tech applications will be implemented over the coming years, but what our digital marketing consultancy team knows for sure is that they will revolutionise the tech spectrum.